wnowak10/tweetsql/README.md

 Python module for storing Twitter data (from the streaming API) in a Postgres database, and operating on it via SQLAlchemy

+This was forked from Karl Ward - 11/20/17.
+Thanks @karlward!

 License and thanks
 ==================
 Copyright 2014 Karl Ward